 We are writing with important information regarding a recent security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Barran Liebman LLP ("Barran Liebman").
-We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your personal information.
+The privacy and security of the personal information we maintain is of the utmost importance to Saltmarsh, Cleaveland & Gund.
+We wanted to provide you with information about the incident and let you know that we continue to take significant measures to protect your information.